Cellebyte/denog-evpn-to-the-host/README.md

 MaxAuthTries 15 # if you have a lot of ssh-keys.
 ```

-Additionally you could also mount the shared folder into your VM
+Additionally you could also mount the shared folder into your VM.
+This is an example for UTM on MacOS if you don't know how to mount your directory from the host system just clone it.

 ```bash
 mkdir -p $HOME/git/containerlab-evpn-on-the-host